 The last thing you want to think about when you’re starting a new business is what type of entity to choose.
-An LLC?
+LLC vs sole proprietor?
 An S-Corp?
 I don’t even know what either of those is?
-It’s more fun to dream of the big things you’re going to do with your business; the pretty business cards and the clients banging down your door.
+It’s more fun to dream of the big things you’re going to do with your business.
+It’s nicer to think about the pretty business cards and the clients banging down your door.
 The people you’re going to impact; the money you’ll make to travel and buy that house and feel financially secure.

-Choosing the right entity type for your business is an important step and whether you’ve been in business for a while or you’re just starting out, take the time to make sure you’ve made the right decision.
-Different entity types have different pros and cons and in the long run, choosing the wrong entity type (or not choosing at all!) can cost you money and maybe even your business.
+Choosing the right entity type for your business is an important step.
+Whether you’ve been in business for a while or you’re just starting out, take the time to make sure you’ve made the right decision.
+Different entity types have different pros and cons and in the long run.
+Choosing the wrong entity type (or not choosing at all!) can cost you money and maybe even your business.

 Lastly, the different entity types all have varying degrees of complexity and administrative burden.
 Some are very easy to set up and require minimal legal/tax maintenance moving forward, while others require more documentation to set up and more ongoing compliance.
 So in making this decision, you need to balance the pros of lower taxes and liability protection with the administrative cost and complexity.